plugdata-team/plugdata/Resources/pddp/vanilla/pow.md

     description: the result of the operation.
 draft: false
 ---
-Pow raises a number on the left inlet to a numeric power (given by the right inlet or argument) - like the signal version, pow has protection against NaNs (they become 0).
+Pow raises a number on the left inlet to a numeric power (given by the right inlet or argument